Crazy Night Out

-Although Fire Island provides some amazing scenery, wildlife, and nature exploring opportunities during the day, it also has a world-renowned nightlife!
-From casual bars to high-end restaurants, as well as one of the most popular gay-friendly meccas on the east coast, Fire island is perfect for those craving a taste of crazy.
+Although Fire Island provides some amazing scenery, wildlife, and nature exploring opportunities during the day, it also has a world-renowned night life!
+From casual bars to high-end restaurants, to one of the most popular gay-friendly meccas on the east coast, Fire Island is perfect for those craving a taste of crazy.

 Fire Island is often associated internationally as being America’s gay Disneyland.
-Indeed, gay men and women and their hordes of fabulous admirers have flocked to the Fire Island Pines and its equally as gay neighbor, Cherry Grove, for more than a century in a seasonal pilgrimage from the mainland that would surely leave Micky and his friends green with envy.
-The miles of pristine beaches, over the top circuit parties, campy cottages, and a plethora of community fundraisers and events are just a smattering of things that keep these two communities on the world map.
-But more importantly, “The Pines” and “The Grove” have come to define American Gay culture while laying the foundation for the modern gay rights movement.
+For more than a century, gay men and women and their hordes of fabulous admirers have flocked to the Fire Island Pines and its equally as-gay neighbor, Cherry Grove, in a seasonal pilgrimage from the mainland that would surely leave Micky and his friends green with envy.
+The miles of pristine beaches, over-the-top circuit parties, campy cottages, and a plethora of community fundraisers and events are just a smattering of things that keep these two communities on the world map.
+But more importantly, “The Pines” and “The Grove” have come to define American Gay culture while laying the foundation for the modern gay-rights movement.

 To get straight to the action, we suggest taking the Sayville Ferry right to the Fire Island Pines.
-Depending on what time you arrive in The Pines, you’ll be able to enjoy some of their fantastic day drinking spots before dinner.
+Depending on what time you arrive at The Pines, you’ll be able to enjoy some of their fantastic day-drinking spots before dinner.
 You can find the full Ferry Schedule here.

 We start our adventure at The Pines, the most gay-centric area of the island.
 The Harbor walk stretches around the area considered The Pines, however, it is probably more appropriate to call this area The Catwalk.
-Here, you will see many a gay male strutting their stuff up and down the shore line, showing off their physic or looking for a friendly encounter.
-Close by stands offering a limited selection of treats and libations will help keep you hydrated and tipsy while soaking up some sun and enjoying the Speedo-wearing scenery.
+Here, you will see many gay males strutting their stuff up and down the shore line, showing off their physics or looking for a friendly encounter.
+Close by are stands offering a limited selection of treats and libations that will help keep you hydrated and tipsy while soaking up some sun and enjoying the Speedo-wearing scenery.

 The Blue Whale

 If beach lounging is a little too sandy for your tastes, we suggest you do your day drinking at The Blue Whale.
-The Blue Whales holds a Low Tea each afternoon from 4-8, where you can enjoy the sun and patio, expert cocktails, as well as in indoor dance floor.
-Low Tea at The Blue Whale, which happens daily between 4 – 8 pm, is the perfect location to catch some sun and have some fun before gearing up for your night out.
-What even better?
-The Blue Whale also offers weekday Yacht Club dining, weekend brunches featuring blues music, and a late-night piano bar on the weekends, from 10 pm to 2 am.
+The Blue Whale holds a Low Tea each afternoon from 4-8 where you can enjoy the sun and patio, expert cocktails, and an indoor dance floor.
+Low Tea at The Blue Whale, which happens daily between 4-8 pm, is the perfect location to catch some sun and have some fun before gearing up for your night out.
+What’s even better?
+The Blue Whale also offers weekday Yacht Club dining, weekend brunches featuring blues music, and a late-night piano bar on the weekends from 10 pm to 2 am.
 You can find a list of all their events here.

 The Pines Bistro and Martini Bar

 You certainly don’t want to pass up the Pines Bistro if you are looking for a great way to start your night.
 Known for its intimate style of dining, the Pines Bistro is the premier Italian restaurant on Fire Island.
-It may not be the easiest to locate at first but the reviews speak for themselves.
-The food and service are fantastic, although, their call to fame is the martinis.
+It may not be the easiest to locate at first, but the reviews speak for themselves.
+The food and service are fantastic—their call to fame is their martinis.
 This is the ideal spot to start your night.
 You can have an excellent dinner while enjoying some of their famous cocktails before heading to your next spot!

 After finishing off your dinner and pre-game drinks, your next stop is only a few doors down!